back

 Selecting Your Raters

-For accurate and comprehensive feedback, it’s crucial to have a diverse set of raters familiar with various aspects of your work.
+For accurate and comprehensive feedback, itโ€™s important to have a diverse set of raters familiar with various aspects of your work.
 Ensure that raters can provide constructive feedback based on direct experiences and observations.
+Seek perspectives from different stakeholders, such as managers, direct reports, peers, and customers.

 Examples: